 Where else can you find people to chat about you practice with and do classes together?
-As a travel writer, I love going to conferences and trade shows to meet people to are into the things I’m into.
+As a travel writer, I love going to conferences and trade shows, which might have a newly-styled Exhibition Stand Design, to meet people to are into the things I’m into.
 Working for myself can feel isolating, so going to these events is wonderful for making business and personal connections.

 I didn’t know a tons of people who loved yoga when I started and wasn’t sure how to get into this new world.
 But then I found out about the Om Yoga Show happening this October 21-23rd in London and quickly applied for my press credentials.
 What I love about this gathering is it will be showcasing businesses and studios, but also will offer free classes all day to students.
 There are several well-known teachers and experts speaking over the weekend on all sorts of topics too.
 I think it’ll be the perfect introduction for me to immerse in the yoga world, try some new classes and maybe meet some other Londoners crazy about all this as I am.

 (Don’t forget to scroll below for my giveaway of weekend passes to the Om Yoga Show in October!)

 I mentioned videos online before weren’t my favorite methods of practicing yoga.
 However, a few channels will offer 30-day challenges so you have a set routine to stick to and a goal to meet.
 I think this would have been helpful if I had found things like Yoga with Adrienne in the beginning.